SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

         { value = feed.out; state = feed.feedback,Some innerState }
 ```

-The key here is that the user can specify a function that - with the help of the feedback operator `<->` is evaluated and resulting in a `Block` itself.
-This block accumulates the user's feedback value as well as the state of the actual computation and packs (later unpacks) it together.
+The key is that the user can specify a function that - with the help of the feedback operator `<->` - is evaluated and resulting in a `Block` itself.
+This `Block` accumulates the user's feedback value as well as the state of the actual computation and packs (later unpacks) it together.

 #### UseCase 1: Two Counter Alternatives